gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 ```

-These two classes are then used when we instrument bytecode for Java and when we intercept calls at runtime for Groovy.
+These two classes are then used when we instrument bytecode for Java and when we intercept calls at runtime for dynamic Groovy.

 For configuration cache instrumentation we use only manual interceptor declaration, while for property upgrades for using manual interceptors should be an exception.
 Some examples for configuration cache instrumentation can be found in **org.gradle.internal.classpath.declarations **package, e.g. [FileInterceptorsDeclaration.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/internal/classpath/declarations/FileInterceptorsDeclaration.java).